- French (adj.)

 - Old English frencisc "of the Franks," from Franca (see Frank).
 The noun is from Old English Frencisc.
 As the name of a language, from late 13c.

 Euphemistic meaning "bad language" (pardon my French) is from 1895.
 Used in many combination-words, often dealing with food or sex.
 French dressing recorded by 1860; French toast is from 1630s.
-French letter "condom" (c.1856, perhaps on resemblance of sheepskin and parchment), French (v.) "perform oral sex on" (c.1917) and French kiss (1923) all probably stem from the Anglo-Saxon equation of Gallic culture and sexual sophistication, a sense first recorded 1749 in French novel.
+French letter "condom" (c.1856, perhaps on resemblance of sheepskin and parchment), French (v.) "perform oral sex on" (c.1917) and French kiss (1923) all probably stem from the Anglo-Saxon equation of Gallic culture and sexual sophistication, a sense first recorded 1749 in the phrase French novel.

 To take French leave, "depart without telling the host," is 1771, from a social custom then prevalent.
-However, in France this is said to be called filer à l'anglaise, literally "to take English leave."
+However, this is said to be called in France filer à l'anglaise, literally "to take English leave."